History and Overview

 There are several other large water bodies within the sub-basin including the Milk River Ridge Reservoir, an artificial lake developed along Nine Mile Coulee south-east of Lethbridge, and Crow Indian Lake, a swollen section of Etzikom Coulee.
 Etzikom Coulee itself is a fairly dramatic feature of the landscape; it begins at the Milk River Ridge Reservoir and winds its way north and then southeast for 110 kilometres carving a canyon up to 40 metres deep before it ends south of the village of Etzikom at Pakowki Lake.

 Smaller but otherwise notable water bodies within the sub-basin include Stirling Lake located just north of Stirling, the Tyrell-Rush Wetland Complex north-west of Warner, and Raymond Reservoir.
 Stirling Lake, which is fed by Nine Mile Coulee and outflows to Etzikom Coulee, is also referred to as Michelson Marsh and it is well known for its wide variety of bird species.
-The Tyrell-Rush Complex was the first Wetlands for Tomorrow project built in Alberta.
+The Tyrell-Rush Complex was the first Wetlands for Tomorrowproject built in Alberta.
 Funds were contributed by Alberta Environment, Ducks Unlimited (Canada) and Fish and Wildlife, and it was built in cooperation with the County of Warner and the St. Mary River Irrigation District (SMRID).
 Canals and structures were built to stabilize water levels in both Tyrell Lake and Rush Lake, and in a large marshland south of Rush Lake.
 The extensive wetland area that was created provides valuable waterfowl habitat in a drought-prone area and it benefits agriculture because the project includes a drainage system that moves excess runoff from farmland into the Rush Lake drain, which then conveys the water to Etzikom Coulee.
 Raymond Reservoir lies within the Pakowki sub-basin although it is actually part of the Raymond Irrigation District which receives water from the St. Mary River.
 The reservoir is fairly unique in that it has a small automatic hydro-electric plant that operates during the irrigation season from April to October.
 The SMRID supports waterfowl habitat around the reservoir in partnership with Ducks Unlimited.

-There are several possible origins of the name Pakowki.
+According to Place Names of Alberta there are several possible origins of the name Pakowki.
 One source states that in 1855, a traveller named James Doty passed by Pakowki Lake while looking for the Blackfoot.
 He noted in his journal that although the water was clear, it had an offensive odour of hydrogen sulphide caused by the lack of outflow; Pakowki is a Blackfoot word that can be loosely translated as “bad water.”
 Another aboriginal name for the lake was pah-kan-kee, which translates as “unlucky water,” and C. E. Wolff, the Dominion Land Surveyor who was in the area in 1883 recorded the name as Pakoghkee.
 Place Names also suggests the name might mean “rolling hills.”

 Land use within the Pakowki Lake sub-basin is that of the region in general; extensive areas of irrigated agriculture and large tracts of pasture and dry cropland.
 The region has a diversified agricultural economy based on ranching, dryland farming, irrigated specialty crops and intensive feedlot operations, and it has a significant oil and gas industry.
 The population of the sub-basin is primarily rural, broadly scattered in farms and small towns and hamlets such as Manyberries in the east and Warner, Raymond and Stirling in the west.